mxml/picplz-examples/README.md

 # Picplz Examples

-The first example is a slide show.
+The first example is a slide show. (see a demo)[http://mxml.github.com/picplz-examples/examples/slideshow/]

 ## Quick Start: